ConwayC1987/Portfolio-2/README.md

 ![Lighthouse Report](/readMe_images/2rdpageLighthouse.jpg "The website second page lighthouse report")

 ## Lighthouse report for the game area showing all high results.
+I needed to use lighthouse snapshot due to game loading to the first page when I start a lighthouse report.

 ![Lighthouse Report](/readMe_images/gameTimeLighthouse.jpg "The website game area lighthouse report")

 ## w3validator report for the website showing no errors.

 ![W3Validator report](/readMe_images/w3validatorReport.jpg "The w3validator html report")

 ## w3validator report for the website showing no errors.